-54 GPAS Guidelines in context
+GPAS Guidelines in context

-55 The GPAS documents should be viewed as 'living documents'.
-The GPAS guidelines development,
+The GPAS documents should be viewed as 'living documents'.
+The GPAS guidelines development, implementation and review should be seen not as a linear process, but as a cycle of interdependent activities.
+These in turn are part of a range of activities to translate evidence into practice, set standards and promote clinical excellence in patient care.

-- 56 implementation and review should be seen not as a linear process, but as a cycle of 57 interdependent activities.
-These in turn are part of a range of activities to translate evidence into 59 interdependent activities.
-These in turn are part of a range of activities to translate evidence into - 58 practice, set standards and promote clinical excellence in patient care. - 59 Each of the GPAS chapters should be seen as independent but interlinked documents.
-Guidelines60 on the general provision of anaesthetic services are detailed in the following chapters: - 61 Chapter 1: Guidelines for the Provision of Anaesthesia Services: The Good department - 62 Chapter 2: Guidelines for the Provision of Anaesthesia Services for the Perioperative Care of Elective and Urgent Care Patients. - 64 These guidelines apply to all patients who require anaesthesia or sedation, and are under the care 65 of an anaesthetist.
-For urgent or immediate emergency interventions, this guidance may need to 66 be modified as described in Chapter 5: Guidelines for the Provision of Emergency Anaesthesia. - The rest of the chapters of GPAS apply only to the population groups and settings outlined in the 'Scope' section of these chapters.
+Each of the GPAS chapters should be seen as independent but interlinked documents.
+Guidelines on the general provision of anaesthetic services are detailed in the following chapters:

+- Chapter 1: Guidelines for the Provision of Anaesthesia Services: The Good department - Chapter 2: Guidelines for the Provision of Anaesthesia Services for the Perioperative Care of Elective and Urgent Care Patients.

+These guidelines apply to all patients who require anaesthesia or sedation, and are under the care of an anaesthetist.
+For urgent or immediate emergency interventions, this guidance may need to be modified as described in Chapter 5: Guidelines for the Provision of Emergency Anaesthesia.

+The rest of the chapters of GPAS apply only to the population groups and settings outlined in the 'Scope' section of these chapters.
 They outline guidance that is additional, different or particularly important to those population groups and settings included in the 'Scope'.
-Unless otherwise stated within the chapter, the recommendations outlined in chapters 1-5 still apply. - Each chapter will undergo yearly review, and will be continuously updated in the light of new evidence. - 73 Guidelines alone will not result in better treatment and care for patients.
-Local and national - implementation is crucial for changes in practice necessary for improvements in treatment and patient care.
+Unless otherwise stated within the chapter, the recommendations outlined in chapters 1-5 still apply.

+Each chapter will undergo yearly review, and will be continuously updated in the light of new evidence.

+Guidelines alone will not result in better treatment and care for patients.
+Local and national implementation is crucial for changes in practice necessary for improvements in treatment and patient care.

-76 Aims and objectives
+Aims and objectives

-- 77 The objective of this chapter is to promote current best practice for service provision in - neuroanaesthesia.
-The guidance is intended for use by anaesthetists with responsibilities for service delivery and healthcare managers. - 80 This guideline does not comprehensively describe clinical best practice in neuroanaesthesia, but is - 81 primarily concerned with the requirements for the provision of a safe, effective, well-led service, - 82 which may be delivered by many different acceptable models.
-The guidance on provision of - 83 neuroanaesthesia applies to all settings where this is undertaken, regardless of funding.
-All age - 84 groups are included within the guidance unless otherwise stated, reflecting the broad nature of this 85 service.
+The objective of this chapter is to promote current best practice for service provision in neuroanaesthesia.
+The guidance is intended for use by anaesthetists with responsibilities for service delivery and healthcare managers.

+This guideline does not comprehensively describe clinical best practice in neuroanaesthesia but is primarily concerned with the requirements for the provision of a safe, effective, well-led service, which may be delivered by many different acceptable models.
+The guidance on provision of neuroanaesthesia applies to all settings where this is undertaken, regardless of funding.
+All age groups are included within the guidance unless otherwise stated, reflecting the broad nature of this service.